rnett/symbol-export/ROADMAP.md

-* Export annotations in a way that can be read
+* Export third party symbols somehow.
+Annotate a class that exports everything referenced in it?
 * Ability to ensure that the exported declaration is the only one with that fqname